zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 - [You Suck at Technical Interviews](http://seldo.com/weblog/2014/08/26/you_suck_at_technical_interviews): An interesting article that provides advice for potential employers on how to improve their interviewing techniques and strategies.
 Certainly, this would be a good read for someone on the job market.

 ## Other Resources

-- [Remote Dev Job Sites](http://bit.ly/2NSgGe1): Here is a list of remote development jobs sites/companies/resources compiled by Misha, a member/contributor from our community.

 - [Coding Interview University](https://github.com/jwasham/coding-interview-university): A complete computer science study plan to become a software engineer.